mariamingallonMM/AI-ML-W8-clustering/README.md

 ﻿# AI-ML-W8-clustering

 ColumbiaX CSMM.102x Machine Learning Course.
 Week 8 Assignment on clustering.
-In this project we implement the K-means and EM Gaussian mixture models.
+In this project we implement unsupervised machine learning models via the K-means and EM Gaussian mixture models.

 ## Instructions